mishralikan88/Namaste-React-Updated_29_09_2024/NamasteReact_Laying_The_Foundation/readme.md

 ```

-# Fragments: Fragments let you group multiple elements without adding extra nodes to the DOM.
+# 7.Fragments: Fragments let you group multiple elements without adding extra nodes to the DOM.

 ```js